-pHLIP® is a platform technology of pH-sensitive peptides: pH (Low) Insertion Peptides that exploit pH differences between healthy and diseased cells as a biomarker for targeting therapeutic and imaging/diagnostic agents to cells in diseased tissue.
+pHLIP® is a platform technology of pH-sensitive peptides: pH (Low) Insertion Peptides that exploit pH differences between healthy and diseased cells as a biomarker for targeting imaging agents and delivering targeted therapy to cells in acidic diseased tissues.

 A pHLIP® peptide’s targeting responds to the pH at cell surfaces, where the pH is the lowest, thus providing high sensitivity. pHLIP® peptides exploit folding and insertion across the cell membrane, a cooperative process that gives high specificity.